WHATEVER YOU WANT TO PLAY,

-drums, percussion, guitar, bass, banjo, ukulele, theory, songwriting, voice, and piano
+drums, percussion, guitar, bass, banjo, ukulele, theory, songwriting, VOICE, PIANO (Masters Level)

 In my time studying music, I’ve had the good fortune to learn and explore various styles from orchestral, metal, rock, pop, hip-hop, jazz, reggae, blues, country…. you name it, I’ve tried it.

 I love to share my experiences and teach all that I have learned in music.
 I am lucky to have maintained a private lessons studio for over 15 years, and on average get to work with 60 plus students a week.
 I teach a wide variety of musical instruments and music classes.
 I’ve always loved helping students of all ages and skill levels learn how to play and enjoy music.
 You are never to old or young to learn how to play music!
 When I’m not teaching music you can catch me playing in several different local bands, including Opossum Holler, Chrome Reaper, Veils, The Jamie Resch Band, The DeVore, Weiss & Hall Trio, The Boystie Beas, and Gabagool.

 guitar, bass, piano, harmonic theory, songwriting, ear training, performance (MASTERS LEVEL)